Cookies, scones, muffins, cupcakes, mini pies, and bars. From their

 2. A multi-disciplinary, engaging environment

-3. Open space to brainstorm projects related to sustainable agriculture and communities
+3. Open space to brainstorm projects related to sustainable agriculture and

 4. Coffee